Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Lady K'awiil Ajaw on stella at Cobá, Mexico.
 Source: Did a Seventh-Century Warrior Queen Build the Maya's Longest Road

-Obviously, none of it makes sense.
-But the hunting parks, the recently disguised carcass dismantling facilities, the body parts in ossuaries, the wars and the warrior-queens...
+Meanwhile, the physical evidence - the hunting parks, the recently disguised carcass dismantling facilities, the body parts in ossuaries, the secondary parts-processing industries, the too-similar flower wars and the warrior-queens - they are all also the remains of something.

 © All rights reserved.
 The original author/creator of each image, video, quote or text retains full ownership and rights.
 They are reproduced here on fair use ('fair dealing') terms.